Math

 Google scholar

-Ginzburg--Landau functionals in the large-graph limit (preprint, 2024)
+Ginzburg--Landau functionals in the large-graph limit (in revision with minor corrections

 - Ginzburg--Landau (GL) theory, which was originally developed to model superconductors, has more recently been applied to